NSS Vice President of Space Development

 National Space Society Board of Directors

-Greg Autry is an educator, writer, technology entrepreneur and advocate for space settlement.
-As an Assistant Professor of Clinical Entrepreneurship with the Lloyd Greif Center for Entrepreneurial Studies in the Marshall School of Business at the University of Southern California he researches and publishes on space commerce, entrepreneurship, technology innovation and trade policy.
-He teaches courses in entrepreneurship, small business management and technology commercialization.
+Dr. Autry is an educator, writer, technology entrepreneur and advocate for space settlement.
+As Clinical Professor of Space Leadership, Policy and Business in the Thunderbird School of Global Management at Arizona State University he leads the world’s first degree-program in the business of space.
+He researches and publishes on space commerce, entrepreneurship, technology innovation and trade policy.

 Dr. Autry is a firm believer in humankind’s future in the solar system.
 He has been conducting research in the New Space / commercial space industry since 2003.
 Dr. Autry writes and comments regularly on space topics and serves on the editorial board of the New Space Journal.
 He served on the NASA Agency Review Team and as interim White House Liaison to NASA during the Presidential transition.
 He is also a member of the Commercial Space Transportation Advisory Committee (COMSTAC) at the FAA.